-Posted by Kevin Longeway almost 12 years ago
+Posted by Kevin Longeway over 12 years ago

 So my parents and I have bought the BCS-732 2 wheel tractor with the rotary plow attachment that Rob told me about.
 I pick it up saturday to take out to the farm.